TNTurnerLab/acorn/README.md

 ratio.
 Returns the counts of deletions, the counts of insertions, and the deletion/insertion ratio.

-calculateDeletionlengths = This function will automatically grab only the deletions from the DNV object for the calculation of the length of the deletions.
+calculateDeletionLengths = This function will automatically grab only the deletions from the DNV object for the calculation of the length of the deletions.
 Returns the length of the deletions, in the form of an object, observed in the DNV object.
 It also returns a barplot of the deletion lengths.